 Higher education technology requests should be submitted alongside capital requests.
-CCHE will not prioritize technology requests separately, but will submit them to the Joint Technology Committee (JTC) for review and prioritization.
+CCHE will score and prioritize technology requests separately this year.
+A final prioritized list will be sent to the Joint Technology Committee (JTC) for their review and prioritization.
 Each fiscal year, the JTC is required to study and prioritize all IT budget requests made by State agencies and all State-funded IT budget requests made by State institutions of higher education.
 After hearing from State agencies, institutions of higher education, OIT, and other sources of information about the amount of revenue available, the committee is required to submit written reports to the Joint Budget Committee (JBC) setting forth its recommendations, prioritization, findings, and comments regarding each IT budget request submitted to the JTC.

-For FY19-20 IT submissions, institutions should ensure that requests have a clear and predominant IT component to the project and that any supporting building modifications have been vetted through the institution facility planners.
-To ensure that IT projects are correctly categorized as IT, below are some critical questions to consider:
+For FY20-21 IT submissions, institutions should ensure that requests have a clear and predominant IT component to the project and that any supporting building modifications have been vetted through the institution facility planners.